SLFielding/CI-MS1-Chris-Fielding/README.md

 - An embedded Spotify Player on the Portfolio page would enable users to hear Chris' work without navigating to a separate page.

 - I would like to add another scrolling page on index.html with a run down of each production / mixing / mastering services

+- When my learning has developed, I would like to complete the back-end to this site with a fully functioning submit button on the contact page.

 ***